All Episodes

 But when it comes to the mosque, Gibbs said, well, I've said this repeatedly.

-Uh it's a local, uh, local issue.
+It's a local issue.

 Arizona, non-national, Arizona's local.

-Arizona can't deal with I mean, Phoenix is local.
+Arizona can't deal with, I mean, Phoenix is local.

-Phoenix got immigration problems.
+Phoenix has got immigration problems.

 The governor, the mayor, sheriffs that run counties are not allowed.

-Uh Henry Gates, Skip Gates.
+Henry Gates, Skip Gates, he local.

-Virginia's attorney general said the state law enforcement officers are allowed to check the immigration status of anybody stopped or arrested, and they're doing this without a law because there's already a law.
+Meanwhile, since we're speaking of Arizona and all this, in a decision that could lay the groundwork for an Arizona-style immigration policy, Virginia's Attorney General said the state law enforcement officers are allowed to check the immigration status of anybody stopped or arrested, and they're doing this without a law because there's already a law.

 It's called federal law.